 For installations where water damage could be a possibility (i.e. finished spaces, attic, etc), an overflow pan should be placed under the CERV.
+If using a pan, the pan should also have a drain tube installed.

 Recommended Drain Pan: DiversiTech 6-2739L